developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ## Manage Users

-Administrator and manager user accounts are created and managed through the web portal by an administrator.
+Administrator and manager user accounts are created and managed through the web portal.
 Access the web portal by entering the URL provided by Zebra in a [supported browser](../setup/#webportalrequirements).

 <img style="height:250px" src="web-portal.png"/>